Coordinated Vehicle Platooning on Tree Networks: Efficient Time Discretization and Strengthened Formulation: A Vehicle-to-time-bucket Assignment Formulation

-We develop an adaptive time-discretization (ATD) method that leads to an improved formulation for the FRCVP problem while maintaining the size of the problem to a highly manageable scale.
-The ATD method is established for vehicles that are involved in a MST.
-As demonstrated in Section~\ref{sec:mst-rtw}, the feasible time interval is characterized by the RTW for vehicles involved in a MST.
-As a result, the essence of ATD is to generate time buckets based on the intersected and non-intersected segments of all RTWs involved.
-The details of the ATD method is given in Algorithm~\ref{alg:ATD}.
-An example of the ATD method is given in Example~\ref{exp:ATD} and Figure~\ref{fig:ATD}.
+In this section, we formally develop an efficient time-discretization (ETD) method that leads to an improved formulation for the tree-FRCVP problem, based on the result of \propref{prop:pseudo-plat}.
+The essence of ETD is to generate time buckets based on the intersected and non-intersected segments of all RTW's, by leveraging the result of \propref{prop:pseudo-plat}.
+The ETD method is presented in Algorithm~\ref{alg:ATD}, and it is illustrated in Example~\ref{exp:ATD} and Figure~\ref{fig:ATD}(b).

 \begin{definition}[sorted time buckets] A set $\cS=\{[p_k,q_k]\}^{|\cS|}_{k=1}$ is a \emph{collection of sorted time buckets} if $\cS$ is finite and $q_k\le p_{k+1}$ for all $k\in\{1,\ldots,|\cS|-1\}$. \end{definition}